Sotenäs Wave Power Station

 Sotenäs is a wave farm located in Kungshamn, in the municipality of Sotenäs, Sweden.
-The facility consists of 36 wave energy converters (WECs), with a total installed capacity of nearly 3 MW.
+The facility consists of 36 wave energy converters (WECs), with a total installed capacity of nearly 1 MW.
 Each WEC generates power using point absorber buoys connected to linear generators on the seabed.
 The generators are located at a depth of 50 m.
 According to Seabased, the technology used in the project could deliver electricity for under 10 cents per kWh.
 Initial announcements stated that the power plant would eventually expand to around 10 MW capacity, but in 2017 Seabased announced it would no longer expand the plant beyond the 36 WECs already in place.
+The Sotenäs wave park was not in operation between 2016-2020, with no buoys connected to the gravity-based PTOs.
+The site remains inactive, and is studied as an example of an artificial reef.